younrx/CTF_Irek1/README.md

   [...]
 ```

 By adding a lot off data after the signature, the copy will overwrite the value of `admin_rights` in the memory.
-Moreover, the signature comparaison is only made on 64 bytes, so the additional data will not be considered by the verification procedure.
+Moreover, the signature comparison is made only on 64 bytes, so the additional data will not be considered by the verification procedure.

 Testing this buffer overflow with zero padding, it turns out that it is the 16th byte that has an impact on the verification procedure's result (`Wrong certificate format` instead of `Valid signature (admin=0)`, see the verification procedure graph).